wp-plugins/contact-form-7/readme.txt

 = 3.2 =

 * Enhanced admin panel.
 Introduced list table view for contact forms.
+* Moved the Contact menu to the upper position (just below the Comments).
 * Show alert message when Jetpack contact form is active.
 * Introduced Flamingo module.
 * Made capabilities more customizable.